 - Cocaine Helpline (800) CoCAINE.
 The Cocaine Helpline is a 24-hour information and referral service staffed by recovering cocaine-addict counselors. - NCA Information Line (800) NCA-CALL.
-The National Council on Alcoholism (NCA) provides referral

-NIDA Hotline - (800) 662-HELP.
+The National Council on Alcoholism (NCA) provides referral services to families and individuals seeking help with an alcohol or other drug problem. - NIDA Hotline (800) 662-HELP.
 The National Institute on Drug Abuse (NIDA) provides a confidential information and referral line that directs callers to cocaine abuse treatment centers in the local community.
 Free materials on drug use also are distributed upon request.